syncfusion-content/blazor-docs/blazor/progress-bar/states.md

 ---
 layout: post
-title: States in the Blazor Progress Bar component | Syncfusion
+title: States in Blazor ProgressBar Component | Syncfusion
-description: Learn here all about states of Syncfusion Progress Bar (SfProgressBar) component and more.
+description: Learn here all about States in Syncfusion Blazor ProgressBar component and more.
 platform: Blazor
 control: Progress Bar
 documentation: ug
 ---

-# States in the Blazor Progress Bar (SfProgressBar)
+# States in Blazor ProgressBar Component

 In this section, the progress can be visualized in different states.